-Denial: Occurs when employees resist admitting that change needs to happen and necessitates intense communication and a slow transition into change
+Denial: Occurs when employees resist admitting that change needs to happen and necessitate intense communication and a slow transition into change

-Anger: Occurs when people grow fearful and resentful of change, and requires acceptance of this outrage, additional communication, and support
+Anger: Occurs when people grow fearful and resentful of change, and requires acceptance of this outrage, additional dialogue, and support

 Bargaining: Occurs when employees attempt to change the intended changes and requires listening to this feedback while remaining on firm on essential parts of the transformation